Our Story

 Lawyering and Ranching

-During his 30 years of lawyering, Ray and his law partners owned and operated a ranch in South Texas which they developed into a private resort, including a lodge with a gourmet kitchen and five cabanas.
-The ranch offered whitetail, turkey, quail and dove hunting, fishing and sporting clay shooting.
-Ray and his family hosted countless VIP guests at the ranch, including federal, state and local elected officials, famous artists and religious leaders.
+Upon graduation from St. Mary’s University and the University of Texas at Austin School of Law, Ray returned to the Texas border to practice law where he built a successful law practice trying cases to juries in courtrooms across the State of Texas.
+During much of his first 30 years of lawyering, Ray and his partners owned and operated a ranch in South Texas which they developed into a private resort.
+The ranch offered whitetail, turkey, quail and dove hunting, sport clay shooting, and fabulous meals in a beautiful Lodge.
+Ray and his family hosted countless VIP guests at the ranch, including elected officials at every level, famous artists and religious leaders.
+This is undoubtedly where his son developed a passion for ranching and hospitality.

 It’s a Family Affair